zhilizheng/SBayesRC/README.md

 ## SBayesRC
 SBayesRC is a method that incorporates functional genomic annotations with high-density SNPs (> 7 millions) for polygenic prediction.
-Our method requires summary statistics from GWAS and LD data only, details in our [paper](https://www.nature.com/articles/s41588-024-01704-y).
+Our method requires summary statistics from GWAS and LD data only, as detailed in our [paper](https://www.nature.com/articles/s41588-024-01704-y).
 It also estimates functional genetic architecture parameters such as SNP-based heritability and polygenicity associated with the functional annotations.

 This is the R implementation of SBayesRC that produced the results in the manuscript and had a good performance (benchmarked in the manuscript).
 This version has more experimental flags, but it is user-friendly as demonstrated in the example below.
-Method details

 ## Minimal example
 A complete script to run SBayesRC without coding in R for Linux or Mac is provided below.
 Only the top few variables require modification.